 “I recommend my patients work out in small groups—especially in the summer months,” says Christopher Dietz, DO, a physician at MedExpress.
 “That’s because heat-related illnesses, like heat exhaustion, heat cramps, and heat stroke, can be easier to spot in someone else than they are to spot in yourself.”
 Not sure what to watch out for?
 “As your body tries to cool itself down, blood rushes away from important organs, like the brain, to the surface of the skin,” Dr. Dietz explains.
 “When your organs aren’t getting enough oxygen, mental and physical strength may be compromised and can cause heat-related illnesses, which can result in confusion, headache, nausea, weakness, and more.”

 Eat right for dehydration prevention

-“Exercising outside this summer means you’ll probably be exerting more energy within a challenging, hot environment,” notes Jeffrey L. Pellegrino, PhD, MPH, member of the American Red Cross Scientific Advisory Council.
+“Exercising outside this summer means you’ll probably be exerting more energy within a challenging, hot environment,” notes Jeffrey L. Pellegrino, PhD, member of the American Red Cross Scientific Advisory Council.
 While drinking enough water is key to avoiding dehydration, that’s not all you need to do.
 “Water is best if you’re also eating regularly,” Pellegrino says.

 “If you’ll be doing extra work or exercise, increase your salt and sugar to keep your energy up.
 Salty snacks help maintain electrolytes and reduce chances of hyponatremia, a medical condition that occurs due to low sodium from drinking too much water.”
 This is why hydration plans of marathon runners, for example, include a balance of water, salts, and electrolytes.
 To deepen your knowledge on how to properly hydrate, check out these 10 myths about hydration you need to stop believing right now.